-How to Survive All-Day Drives: Tips and Ideas to Make 10+ Hour Drives Easier
+How to Survive All-Day Drives: Tips to Make 10+ Hour Drives Easier

 Long drives can take you to some pretty awesome places that airplanes can't get you to, and driving is often cheaper than flying.
 If you have friends or family or see interesting things along the route of your drive, it's easy to stop, visit, and take pictures.
 What plane lets you do that?

 The problem is that sitting in the car for 6, 8, 10 hours or more quickly becomes boring and uncomfortable, especially if you're traveling with kids.
-My husband and I regularly plan road trips involving 10 to 12 hours of driving, and some of our expertise and experience is gathered here.
+My husband and I regularly plan road trips involving 10 to 12 hours of driving, and I've gathered some of our expertise and experience in this article.
 I hope these tips and ideas for surviving long drives help make your next road trip a success!

 Road Trip Meal Ideas

 Eating on the Go: Snack Checklist

 When you're in the car all day, snacking is essential.
 It satisfies hunger between meals and fights boredom when all you can do is sit there.
 While you may not need or like all the items in the snack checklist I created for my road trips, keep in mind that a variety of snacks will help keep you awake and is generally more interesting, both of which are crucial to fighting boredom.

 Filling snacks: Things that keep you full, like jerky, granola bars, and crackers.

 - Apple slices with peanut butter